Maikxx/browser-technologies-1819/README.md

 ## Todos

-* Add JavaScript to the application.
 * Add Sockets for real-time aspect, when supported.
-* Add persistent colors when choosing an option.
 * Test color blindness compatibility.
 * Test in older browsers.